azat-co/you-dont-know-node/README.md

 # Events

-Events are part of core and supported by most of the core modules while more advanced patterns such as promises, generators, async/await is not.
+Events are part of core and supported by most of the core modules while more advanced patterns such as promises, generators, async/await are not.

+---

+### Events == Node Observer Pattern

+* Subject
+* Observers (event listeners) on a subject
+* Event triggers

+---

+### Events

 ```js
 var events = require('events')